dovahcrow/factor-expr/README.md

 * `<const>` means a constant, e.g. `3`.
 * `<expr>` means either a constant or an S-Expression or a column name, e.g. `3` or `(+ :close 3)` or `:open`.

 Here's the full list of supported functions.
-If you didn't find one you need, consider creating an issue or PR!
+If you didn't find one you need, consider asking on [Discussions](https://github.com/dovahcrow/factor-expr/discussions) or creating a PR!

 ### Arithmetics
 * Addition: `(+ <expr> <expr>)`